pragmatrix/ScanRat/README.md

 Tranforming more than three items with the `+` sequence combinators into an aggregate may get a bit annoying, because each new item generates a new tuple that contains the previous result type in its first type argument.

-So for more complex sequences, there is an alternative which makes use of Computation Expressions (TBD link):
+So for more complex sequences, there is an alternative which makes use of [Computation Expressions](http://msdn.microsoft.com/en-us/library/dd233182.aspx):

 The rule: